bennybp/BPModule/dox/shared.md

 ## Using this to our advantage ##

-So how does this work in practice in BPModule?
-Well, it starts with `import`ing bpmodule.
+So how does this work in practice in Pulsar?
+Well, it starts with `import`ing pulsar.
 This is a traditional python library, with an `__init__.py` file.
 In that file the core modules (written in C++) are imported via `dlopen()`/`dlsym()` with three steps